Roasted Veggies with Black Pepper Sauce

 1 cup cooked brown rice or quinoa to serve

-2. When the veggies are about halfway done, heat a couple more tablespoons of sunflower oil over medium heat and add the red onion, garlic, and ginger.
+2. When the veggies are about halfway done, heat a couple more tablespoons of sunflower-seed oil over medium heat and add the red onion, garlic, and ginger.
 Cook for 15 to 20 minutes, until the mixture is beginning to caramelize.
 Add the tamari, coconut aminos, and black pepper and bring to a simmer, then remove from the heat.

 3. Place the roasted veggies on a bed of cooked brown rice or quinoa and top with the sauce.
 Finish with lots of fresh cilantro.